-The UK yield curve flattened with shorter term yields rising and longer term yields falling over the year.
-The net impact was a small positive return (0.5%) for UK fixed interest gilts (all stocks).
-Inflation expectations fell marginally over the year, although the fall in yields meant that UK index-linked gilts (all stocks) also delivered a small positive return (0.5%) over the year.
-Corporate bond spreads were broadly unchanged over the year.
+The UK yield curve flattened with longer-term yields falling faster than shorter-term yields over the year.
+The net impact was a positive return (3.7%) for UK fixed interest gilts (all stocks).
+Inflation expectations increased, particularly for shorter terms meaning that UK index-linked gilts (all stocks) also delivered a positive return (5.5%) over the year.
+UK corporate bond spreads (all stocks) widened by around 0.2% over the year.